Parkinson's Disease and Progressive Supranuclear Palsy

 Does PSP Affect a Person Mentally?

 Most PSP patients eventually experience a mild to moderate degree of mental problems.
-With PSP, dementia, or mental confusion, causes a person to have a slowed thinking process or difficulty synthesizing ideas.
 The slowing of thoughts and thinking makes it hard for the person to hold a conversation with others or to analyze problems.